srpatel2000/Power-Outage-EDA/README.md

 We divided the project into two sections: Hypothesis Test and Prediction Model

+Below we will be providing a summary of what we accomplished in the different sections of this notebook.

+### EDA
 In this project, we performed exploratory data analysis in order to develop a hypothesis to test and decide on the metrics to train our prediction model.

 We narrowed down what we were exploring to a few possible questions and inquiries.
 These include: